FranciscoReyne/ABM_criminal_violence/README.md

 # ABM Criminal Violence
 Agent-Based Model for environments where multiple criminal actors compete for territory.

-**Q: Where multiple criminal actors compete for territory, what do they depend on, and how do violence levels behave?**
+**Q: When multiple criminal actors compete for territory, what do they depend on, and how do violence levels behave?**

 ## ABM